Dec 18, 2025

 Step 5: Chancellor (Final Step)

 The chancellor will prepare a written statement addressed to the grievant containing the chancellor’s decision for resolution of the grievance and the reasons for the decision.
-The chancellor may request that the vice chancellor clarify their recommendation or review additional aspects of the matter.
+The chancellor may request that the vice chancellor clarify the recommendation or review additional aspects of the matter.
 The chancellor will respond to the employee in a timely manner.
 The decision of the chancellor will be considered final, and no further administrative review shall be available to the grievant.

 A copy of the chancellor’s decision will be submitted to the director of Human Resources, who will inform the grievant’s immediate supervisor, director/dean/next-level supervisor, and vice chancellor as applicable of the action required to carry out the decision of the chancellor.

-E.7.3 Corrective Action Procedures.
+E.7.3 Corrective Action Procedures

 The university has adopted a procedure of progressive corrective action steps in an effort to enable an employee to resolve job performance problems and retain employment at the university.
 Supervisors retain the right to utilize this process at their discretion.